Feedback and Complaints

 Canberra ACT 2601

-When writing or emailing the court please include the following information:
+When writing or emailing the ACAT, please include the following information:

 - what you are seeking as an outcome.

-If you have previously complained about the matter, please state when, where and how you made the complaint.
+If you have previously complained about the case, please state when and how you made the complaint.

 How your complaint will be handled